BasicOverflow/CharlesBot/README.md

-# Abstract
+# Overview
 -CharlesBot is system that can receive commands, execute, them, and perform actions/send results back to the original client device.
-It is also designed to be easily scalable, modular, and easy to develop.
-Basically a really cool voice assistant.
+It is also designed to be easily scalable, modular, and easy to develop --Basically a really cool voice assistant.
 Additionally, CharlesBot provides an API to stream/handle all client visual/audio data and have tasks performed on it, like object/movement detection, voice recognition, etc.
 * Any device (Pi's, laptops, mobile devices) running a CharlesBot client can connect to the host machine
 * The CharlesBot host is a system comprised of 3 components: An API interface, an asynchronous task queue, and a Mongo database
 * Clients connect to the API interface and stream back audio/video/text data, where it is analyzed and stored